-The Company should have applied a single recognition and measurement approach for all leases, except for short-term leases and leases of low-value assets (based on its materiality).
+The Company applies a single recognition and measurement approach for all leases, except for short-term leases and leases of low-value assets (based on its materiality).
+The Company recognizes lease liabilities to make lease payments and right of use assets representing the right to use the underlying assets.